 This post will include links to two adoption stories; both feature a child who once lived at SCH.
 It is a post about miracles, and love, and happiness, and hope.
 Please read on and follow the links if you’d like to read the stories, or learn more about adoption.
-The source of both these blog posts are One Tiny Starfish, a blog by Nikki Cochrane, long-time volunteer and co-foster mom at what is now called SCH’s Courage Purple (scroll to the bottom of the linked page to meet the kids of Courage Purple – while you’re there, consider giving a donation toward the school at the home which the co-fosters and teachers run, Anjali School for the Blind – because education is so important) foster home.
-You can also follow Nikki’s journey here, on her One Tiny Starfish Facebook page.
+The source of both these blog posts are One Tiny Starfish, a blog by Nikki Cochrane, long-time volunteer and former co-foster mom at what is now called Courage Home Purple (scroll to the bottom of the linked page to meet the kids of Courage Purple – while you’re there, consider giving a donation toward the school at the home which the co-fosters and teachers run, Anjali School for the Blind – because education is so important).
+You can also follow Nikki’s journey here as she and Deepa move back to Nikki’s country of origin, Canada, on her One Tiny Starfish Facebook page.

 The second adoption story is Nikki’s own!
 Nikki has just passed court a few days ago and is now Deepa’s (blog name *Charlotte, here on my blog and also for archival purposes at SCH) legal mummy!
 Nikki (originally from Canada) has been one of Deepa’s co-foster moms since she came to SCH from a government orphanage 2 years ago.
 When Nikki started the process of adopting Deepa, she was told it would be impossible for her to complete as a single woman living internationally.
 Well, Deepa’s forever gotcha day has come and gone, and will coincidentally be within the same month as her birthday!
 Deepa is now 4 years old and is thriving.
 She attends a mainstream international school, uses a guide cane to walk and be safe in her surroundings, and is learning pre-Braille (like pre-writing, but for blind children) and skills she will use eventually for Braille, including tracking, which is how one reads Braille.
 Deepa just recently got the cutest short haircut for the summer!
 Read about Nikki and Deepa’s adoption journey here, and while you’re there, be sure to watch Deepa’s adoption video!

-Photo Description: Nikki sits on the ground facing Deepa, holding her hand.
-Deepa stands next to her in a traditional Indian outfit – sparkly cream top & long, pink gauze skirt w/ gold accents!
-Both are smiling.
-Deepa is facing the camera w/ a big, cheesy smile.
+PD: Nikki sits on the ground facing Deepa & smiling, holding her hand as Deepa stands in a traditional Indian outfit – sparkly cream top & long, pink gauze skirt w/ gold accents!
+Deepa faces the camera w/ a big, cheesy smile.

 To support Courage Home, donate here.
 To meet other kids at SCH’s multiple foster homes, click here, and click through the site to learn more about each specific home; you can also find a child to sponsor at the link, if you feel led.
 To learn more about and also support Courage Purple’s school for the blind, ASB, as mentioned above, read and watch here, donate here, or purchase needed items here.
 You can also purchase items for the educational needs of other SCH homes at the link.
 The destination for each item is mentioned in the notes on the wish list.

-PD: *Mae stands on a balcony w/ her L hand on railing & R hand on her hip.
-She wears a purple traditional top & gauzy orange skirt, both w/ gold accents.
-She’s smiling, wearing her hair in 2 tiny pigtails w/ purple flowers; a sticker covers part of her face to protect her identity.
+PD: *Mae stands on a balcony w/ L hand on railing & R hand on her hip, wearing a purple traditional top & gauzy orange skirt w/ gold accents.
+She’s smiling w/ her hair in 2 tiny pigtails w/ purple flowers; a sticker covers her face to protect her identity.
 You can see her smile peeking out!

 Find other ways to get involved with SCH here.
 You can submit an application to volunteer or foster, donate to the general fund, donate to a specific need, or become an advocate, and much more by clicking around the site.